 Just outside of the Adelaide Botanic Gardens you will find The National Wine Centre.
 I found this to be a fascinating educational experience.
 After all, if you asked me what some of my favourite things in life are, wine would definitely be on the list.

 Here at the National Wine Centre you will develop a knowledge about winemaking and wine appreciation.
 And there are around 120 different wines available to sample and appreciate!
 Coming to the wine centre will stand you in good stead for a potential day or weekend or longer trip to the Barossa Valley – home to some of South Australia’s best wine producers.
-You can book a tour to the Barossa Valley here.
+You can book a tour to the Barossa Valley that includes wine tasting and lunch here.

 A short walk from Rundle Mall is the Tandanya National Aboriginal Cultural Institute.
 This is a very interesting place where you learn much about the Aboriginal culture through fascinating art and cultural exhibitions.
 The centre was established in 1989 and has been providing experiences on contemporary and traditional Aboriginal culture through visual and performing arts.
 I learnt a lot and found it extremely interesting.